ec-europa/platform-dev/profiles/common/modules/features/ecas_env/README.md

 |   1 |   6 | leperde  | ecas   |

-- The profile page is pre filled with the following fields in readonly mode.
+- The profile page is pre-filled with the following fields in readonly mode.

    - First name
    - Last name